Click the tag property that you intend to implement on your site.

 If everything is working, you should see similar data to your tests in your dev environment.
 At this point, you are now collecting data on your site and can now start using Adobe Analytics for reporting.

 While on your site, open the browser’s developer console (typically F12).
 Look at the source code of the page and make sure the following are met:

-- Interfering plug-ins: Some Chrome plug-ins can prevent image requests from firing.
-Disable any plug-ins that might stop data from being sent to Adobe’s servers.
+Interfering extensions: Some extensions, such as ad blockers, can prevent image requests from firing.
+Disable any extensions that might stop data from being sent to Adobe.